How to Be a Money Magnet!

 Tip #2: Let Your Light Shine!

-Stop playing small – holding back from the fullest expression of your talents and abilities.
+Stop playing small!
+Don’t hold back from the fullest expression of your talents and abilities.
 Doing so denies your divinely-given natural gifts and talents.
 Dimming your light disempowers you and those around you.

 Many wellness entrepreneurs play small, hold themselves back or diminish their abilities and accomplishments, for fear of offending others.
 Now think about this – before you skip past it saying, “Not me.”
-If you were to suddenly double your income, who would you be concerned about upsetting?
+If you were to suddenly double your income, whom would you be concerned about upsetting?
+Whom would you withhold this information from?
 It’s common for someone close – a friend, family member, coworker, for example – to feel threatened by your change.

 Shine your light brighter!
 When things go well, proudly let others know about your success!
 Affirming your abundance may attract more income for you, so turn up the volume and hear that sweet sound – cha-ching!